 Be sure to check your local game laws every season, just to be sure you're still in the clear.
 We will try to keep you updated, too.

-Deer, Elk, Caribou, and Moose (and even pronghorn)
+Deer, Elk, Caribou, Moose, and pronghorn

 Deer, elk, moose, caribou, or pronghorn hunting is greatly enhanced when using your suppressor.
 This is because most rifle suppressors offer a reduction in recoil.
 You may not need a 300 Winchester Magnum for a White Tail deer on the East Coast at 50 yards but in the western states, the mule deer are larger and often taken at greater distances.